 The momenta are then restricted to the first Brillouin zone, $-\pi/a \leq k^x,k^y,k^z \leq \pi/a$.
-In this lattice regularized theory, we will now consider the phase diagram of the system in thermal equilibrium in the large $N$ limit.
+In this lattice regularized theory, we will now consider the phase diagram of the system in thermal equilibrium in the large-$N$ limit.

-\subsection{Large $N$ solution}
+\subsection{Large-$N$ solution}

 In large-$N$ limit, bilinears of the fields, summed over flavour indices, can be assigned an average value, i.e their fluctuations are suppressed parametrically in powers of $1/N$.
-This mean field decoupling leads to an effective Gaussian theory, where the single particle Green's function $G$ is dressed by a self energy $\Sigma$, which is determined self-consistently.
-The details of the large $N$ calculation are given in Appendix ~\ref{ApxlargeNsaddle} .
-The single particle Green's function is given by
+This mean field decoupling leads to an effective Gaussian theory, where the single particle Green's function $G$ is dressed by a self-energy $\Sigma$, which is determined self-consistently.
+The details of the large-$N$ calculation are given in Appendix ~\ref{ApxlargeNsaddle} .
+The single-particle Green's function is given by

 where $\sigma =\langle\phi_{a=1}\rangle/\sqrt{N}$ is the condensate fraction.
 For $\sigma \neq 0$, the $U(N)$ symmetry is broken down to $U(N-1)$, and Goldstone's theorem forces the dispersion to be gapless at $\textbf{k}=0$.
 On the other hand, if the dispersion is gapped, the system must be in its normal state with $\sigma=0$ ($U(N)$ is intact as a symmetry of the phase).
 This can be concisely written as a single condition, $\sigma \omega(\textbf{k}=0)=0$.
 Putting the expression for $G(k)$ (Eq.~\ref{largeN_dyson_a}) in the equation for $\omega(\textbf{k})$ (Eq.~\ref{largeN_dyson_b}) and performing the Matsubara sum we get the self-consistent equation, \beq \eeq Using Eq.~\ref{largeN_selfcon}, one can easily show that the dispersion can be parametrized as \beq \omega(\textbf{k})^2=m^2+\kappa\epsilon(\textbf{k}). \eeq Putting the expressions for $NV_r(\textbf{k},\textbf{k}';\textbf{k},\textbf{k}')$ and $\omega(\textbf{k})$ in Eq.~\ref{largeN_selfcon} we get self-consistent equations for the parameters.
 For the normal phase, the equations are